Rejuvelac is a drink made by infusing already-sprouted grains in pure water for about 1-3 days. The strained fermented liquid is rejuvelac.

 Some people (but not all) with minor allergies to gluten find that the sprouting and culturing process helps to break down any glutenous components, making them more digestible.

 But there are several gluten-free types that can work as well.
-Since we've been making rejuvelac, we have found that the best gluten-free grains are buckwheat, quinoa and sorghum.
+Over the years of making rejuvelac, we have found that the best gluten-free grains are buckwheat, quinoa and sorghum.
 (See more below for sprouting tips using each variety.)

 Whatever grains you decide to use, it is important to purchase raw, non-irradiated, non-heat-treated varieties.
 These types are the only ones that are technically still alive and will sprout when given the opportunity to do so.
 We of course always use organic non-GMO grains.

-We like to use wide-mouth mason jars because they are easier to use and most mesh sprouting lids are designed to fit this size.
+We like to use wide-mouth mason jars because they are easier to use, plus most mesh sprouting lids are designed to fit this size.

-Some plastic screens that we like to use come in a number of different sizes with small, medium or larger holes.
+We prefer the plastic screens that come in a number of different sizes with small, medium or larger holes.
 This can be helpful for using a number of different grain varieties.

 In the old days, before the "jar airlock" was even invented we used to use a loose lid or cloth to cover the fermenting rejuvelac.